-and demonstrations, challenging the established rule and way of governance of the global order.
-We are witnessing the conglomeration of IGOs and iNGOs in global summits like G8 meeting, World Bank and UN Summits and alike, with confrontational protests and demonstrations outside, yet heated debates within the conference venue (Lai 2008b).
+Historically, IGOs set the framework for global governance for development, yet discussing human rights, or human rights in the course of socio-economic development is critical for all.
+Obviously, international and global summits, conferences and symposia organized by IGOs and IFIs become the targets for iNGOs mobilizing work and demonstrations, challenging the established rule and way of governance of the global order.
+We are witnessing the conglomeration of IGOs and iNGOs in global summits like G8 meeting, World Bank and UN Summits and alike, with confrontational protests and demonstrations outside, yet heated debates within the conference venue (Lai 2008b; Lai 2011).

-Overall, iNGOs serve as:
+Overall, NGOs and their activism serve as:

-- Focal point, platform and network for information gathering and research required to challenge as well as create new policy for human rights like those in the Human Rights Watch. - Base for articulating particular human rights abuses/issues.
-For example, the Amnesty International has a large monitoring component to challenge human rights abuses, be they individual or collective cases. - Agency for mobilizing and/or articulating various forms and modes of confrontational protests and demonstrations, targeting IGOs and allied Transnational Corporations (TNCs). - Networking forum for transnational advocacies and communication to push local, regional and international government bodies to react to human rights abuse. - Center where good local supports and iNGO activities help reshape the contours (for the benefits of human rights) for national policy or constitutional domain, which are more likely to promote a shift in the worldview towards global society (Christensen 2006).
+- Base for articulating particular human rights abuses/issues.
+For example, the Amnesty International has a large monitoring component to challenge human rights abuses, be they individual or collective cases. - Center where good local supports and iNGO activities help reshape the contours (for the benefits of human rights) for national policy or constitutional domain, which are more likely to promote a shift in the worldview towards global society (Christensen 2006). - Focal point, platform and network for information gathering and research required to challenge as well as create new policy for human rights like those in the Human Rights Watch. - Agency for mobilizing and/or articulating various forms and modes of confrontational protests and demonstrations, targeting IGOs and allied Transnational Corporations (TNCs). - Networking forum for transnational advocacies and communication to push local, regional and international government bodies to react to human rights abuse.

-From the insightful studies on iNGOs (Christensen 2006, Roth 2004, Tsutsui and Wotipka 2004) and based on the foregoing discussions, the following iNGOS' influences can be highlighted: firstly, in shaping policy processes at the international, national and local level, by offering alternative perspectives and logic for socio-developmental course; secondly, in moving the human rights concern beyond a particular geo-political space, to the global level, shaping global norms, politicking and law governance for human rights; thirdly, in legitimizing non-state actors (iNGOs) as global monitor and adjudicator for human rights; and last but not least, in providing for cross-national policy learning (Stone 2004).
+Based on the foregoing discussions, the role of NGOs is obvious (Christensen 2006, Lai 2011, Roth 2004, Tsutsui & Wotipka 2004) and their influences are many folds: firstly, in moving the human rights concern beyond a particular geo-political space, to the global level, shaping global norms, politicking and law governance for human rights; secondly, in shaping policy processes at the international, national and local level, by offering alternative perspectives and logic for socio-developmental course; thirdly, through their activism to establish its legitimacy for non-state actors (iNGOs) and new media as global monitor and adjudicator for human rights; and last but not least, in providing alternative development strategies for cross-national policy learning (Stone 2004).

-For IGOs, intervention comes in two ways, namely the call (sometimes treated as lip-service) for human rights observance and the creation of development fund (mostly set up by the UN and World Bank and some bilateral funds) for developing countries.
+For IGOs, regional or international intervention comes in two ways, namely the call (sometimes treated as lip-service) for human rights observance and the creation of development fund (mostly set up by the UN and World Bank and some bilateral funds) for developing countries.
 For the advocacies side, statements or declarations on human rights without the political, economic, or military sanctioning power are mostly ineffective in preventing human rights abuse, as the genocides prior to international intervention at Sarajevo, Rwanda and Darfur demonstrate clearly.

-On the other hand, with reference to the governance and human rights issue at Chad, the receiving country for World Bank's funding, Horta (2002) noted that the situation in Chad and so many other countries shows that money is not the answer; oftentimes it is at the root of the problem.
+For example: with reference to the governance and human rights issue at Chad, the receiving country for World Bank's funding, Horta (2002) noted that the situation in Chad and so many other countries shows that money is not the answer; oftentimes it is at the root of the problem.
 In other words, international development funding often strengthens the hands of an authoritarian government and leads to more human right abuses.
 It eases pressure within the country for policy changes towards a better society.
 This observation echoes many NGOs' claims that development funds reinforce human rights abuse and reduce the development potential for better alternatives by legitimizing the authoritarian regime and its abuses on human rights.
-Perhaps, development funds and corporations are part of the sin against human rights (Darrow and Tomas 2005).
+Perhaps, development funds and corporations are part of the sin against human rights (Darrow & Tomas 2005).